Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Most of the parameters can be changed by accessing the object model also.
 Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.

-# M669 D parameter: DH, Denavit-Hartenberg
+# M669 D parameter: Denavit-Hartenberg
 **DT specifies the actuator types**

 * DT:string defines the actuator type, rotary, prismatic or passive parallelogram and how they are assembled